vishnupadmanabhan/articles/_posts/2016-05-21-you-are-awesome.md

 You may think that you have many shortcomings, physically and mentally.
 But always there is someone who might have thought they are inferior compared to you.
 They might have wanted to be like you.
 So, you deserve some respect from yourself first.
 Excel in your passion, nobody will talk about what you lack as they'll see only what you good at.

 ### Learn.
 Learn more.
 Instead of worrying and cribbing that you are not good enough, spend that time in learning and making yourself ready for your future.
 What you do today will decide where you are tomorrow.
 So everything that you learn, will be useful tomorrow.
-So if you are expecting the quality of your life to go up, be that person who you want to be **today**.
+If you are expecting the quality of your life to go up, be that person who you want to be **today**.

 Don't wait for something to change.
 Make the change yourself.
 Prepare yourself everyday to reach that goal in your life.
 Education is not just for schools and colleges.
 You can be a beginner and a student the whole life if you put your mind to it.